modbas/mad76/doc/install/install.md

 -   For running MAD76 in Software-in-the-Loop (SiL) simulation mode (see Section <a href="#software-in-the-loop-simulation" data-reference-type="ref" data-reference="software-in-the-loop-simulation">5.3</a>),
-    a build of MAD76 on an Ubuntu Linux-PC is sufficient because SiL mode does no do any input / output
+    a build of MAD76 on an Ubuntu Linux-PC is sufficient because SiL mode does not do any input / output, except for optional joystick control

 -   Clone Git repository and build MAD76 workspace